robot.toml configuration settings

 Type: list[str] | None

-Specifies the error codes to treat as warning.
+Specifies the diagnostics codes to treat as warning.

 Examples: